-Earlier this year, Dr. John A. Howe of Grand Rapids, Minn., was elected to replace Dr. Clark K. Fobian as the District VII board representative (see JAVMA, March 1, 2012, page 496).
+Earlier this year, Dr. John A. Howe of Grand Rapids, Minn., was elected to replace Dr. Clark K. Fobian as the District VII board representative (see JAVMA, March 1, 2012).
 Drs.
 Howe and Whitehair will each serve six-year terms on the Executive Board.

 The Kansas VMA nominated Dr. Whitehair for the AVMA board seat.
 His clinical interests include beef cattle, feedlot, and equine medicine.